nuprl/website/blog/_src/posts/2018-10-06-a-spectrum-of-type-soundness-and-performance.md

     Date: 2018-10-06T11:23:35
     Tags: migratory typing, gradual typing, by Ben Greenman

-The literature on gradual typing presents (at least) three fundamentally different ways of thinking about the integrity of programs that combine statically typed and dynamically typed code.
+The literature on mixed-typed languages presents (at least) three fundamentally different ways of thinking about the integrity of programs that combine statically typed and dynamically typed code.
 Recently, we have been sorting them out.